 Gambrel Roof

-It is a traditional American barn style with two slopes on either side of the ridgepole.
+It is a traditional American barn-style roof with two slopes on either side of the ridgepole.
 The lower slope is flat, while the upper slope is angled down.
 It’s generally used for housing cows or horses (although farmers began to use it for sheep and goats) since it has ample room under its overhang for additional storage space.

-The gambrel roof is among old barn roof styles that have been used in different types of open-air buildings throughout colonial times.
+The gambrel roof is among old types of barn roofs styles that have been used in different kinds of open-air buildings throughout colonial times.
 Perhaps its most famous use was as a sign of wealth and status in England and France.
 Most barns today are built using this style because it combines strength, durability, and aesthetic appeal.

-The main disadvantage is that if any part of your building catches fire, it can spread quickly to other parts.
+The main disadvantage of this barn type roof is that if any part of your building catches fire, it can spread quickly to other parts.

 Gable Roof